 Try this recipe next: another yummy green apple salad!

 So, how long does snickers apple salad last?

 How long does Snickers salad last?

-The apple Snickers salad recipe is best made the day of or the night before.
+The Snicker bar salad recipe with apples is best made the day of or the night before.
 The Snickers apple salad will last in the refrigerator for only a couple of days.
-Past that, the apples will brown and become mushy and the salad tend to get watery.
+Past that, the apples will brown and become mushy and the salad tends to get watery.

 Let’s get to our Snickers apple salad with pudding!